mrarogiewicz/prompts/stock_analysis_detail.md

   - **Technological Disruption:** Could a new technology (e.g., autonomous vehicles, drone delivery, blockchain) make the current business model obsolete?
   - **Regulatory Disruption:** Could changes in laws (e.g., contractor vs. employee status, new licensing requirements) fundamentally alter the business's profitability or legality?
   - **Business Model Innovation:** Could a different type of company (e.g., a subscription service, a decentralized network) emerge to solve the same customer problem in a cheaper or better way?
-- **Technology & AI as a Defense (1-2 paragraphs):** Detail the company's application of AI, machine learning, or other key technologies.
-Analyze how the company is using technology not just for efficiency, but proactively as a defense against the disruptive threats identified above.
+- **Technology & AI (1-2 paragraphs):** Detail the company's application of AI, machine learning, or other key technologies.
+Analyze how the company is using technology not just for efficiency, but proactively
 - **Track Record of Adaptation (1 paragraph):** Analyze a key past instance where the company successfully adapted to a major market shift or competitive threat.
 This demonstrates management's ability to navigate future disruption.

 **6. Management & Governance**